 The design approach to the renovation and conversion of the historic Fort Moultrie Post Theater is being undertaken with a strong preservation ethos.
 The project team is pursuing historic tax credits for the project and will be participating in design reviews by both the SC SHPO and the National Park Service.
 The conversion of the use of the building from a theater to a single-family residence will leave the massing of the theater unchanged, with the exception of adding a screened porch to the rear of the building.
 Distinctive features of the building will be preserved, including the primary architectural facade on Middle Street, where existing windows will be restored and non-historic aluminum panel doors will be replaced with historically compatible fixed wood doors based on historic photographs.
 Non-historic wall infill will be removed to accommodate a new porch area in the facade where the historic recessed ticket plaza once was.
 New windows will be added to the side and rear facades, using existing vent openings where possible, and a regular pattern of punched openings where none currently exist.
-New windows will be steel to be readily distinguishable from the historic wood windows.
+New windows will be set deeper, be casement instead of double hung, and have a steel jamb detail to be readily distinguishable from the historic wood windows.
 Where windows on the side elevations exist below the flood plain, they will be removed and re-installed in the same horizontal locations above the flood plain.
 Overall, the brick will be restored, non-historic cement mortar removed, and repairs made with appropriate materials.